PhilippW94/mongodb-atlas-demo-cluster-setup/README.md

 ## ![1](https://github.com/PhilippW94/Kafka_POV/blob/main/images/1b.png) Create Atlas Cluster
 * Log-on to your [Atlas account](http://cloud.mongodb.com)
 * _(Optional)_ Locate the relevant Atlas Org (e.g. EMEA Demo Environment) and create a new Project, e.g. EMEA Demo.
 If this step has not been taken yet and no org with a preallocated Atlas credits system exists in your region, contact your Manager.
 * Create an __M10__ based 3 node replica-set in a single AWS region of your choice with default settings.
-Make sure to select one of the following AWS regions:
+If feasible, make sure to select one of the following AWS regions:
   * Virginia (us-east-1)
   * Oregon (us-west-2)
   * Ireland (eu-west-1)